Lamprodila festiva

 Prevention and control

-• As a preventive measure, ensure that the plants are well supplied with water and nutrients, as weakened plants are preferentially attacked.
+• As a preventative measure, ensure that the plants have a good supply of water and nutrients, as weakened plants are more likely to be infested

-• Deeply cut out and destroy heavily infested plant parts (branches, twigs)
+• Cut out and destroy heavily infested plant parts (branches, twigs) before the beetles hatch

-• Treatment with chemical preparations does not seem to be useful
+• Treatment with chemical preparations does not appear to make sense

 automatically translated